StratifyLabs/StratifyBlog/content/device/2016-12-14-Ohms-Law-and-Microcontroller-GPIO.md

 {{< katex >}} P=\frac{V^2}{R} {{< /katex >}}
 {{< katex >}} P=I^2 \cdot R {{< /katex >}}

 For the case above, the voltage is 3.0 volts and the current is 0.1A resulting in 0.3W of power being dissipated in the resistor.
 A typical 1/4W resistor is insufficient in this case.
 A 0.5W or 1W resistor is a better choice for this application.
-A good rule of thumb is calculate the max power and then double it.
+A good rule of thumb is to calculate the max power and then double it.

 Microcontroller Input
 ---------------------